Friday

 • Rapid pulse

-If you're on the receiving end of a bee sting and AREN'T allergic, try treating it with these handy home and herbal cures, but first be sure to get the stinger out and wash the area with soap and water.
+If you're on the receiving end of a bee sting and AREN'T allergic, try treating it with one of these handy home or herbal cures:

 • Apply a slice of fresh garlic to the sting and rub it back and forth slowly.